This BLOG On Low Appraisals In Home Purchase And Refinance Solutions Was UPDATED And PUBLISHED On January 12th, 2020

 Appraisers are professionals who take their jobs and their duties extremely seriously and are extremely regulated.

-- Very rarely would an appraiser make a mistake.
+- Very rarely would an appraiser make a mistake

-- Most appraisers do understand the importance of an appraisal.
+- Most appraisers do understand the importance of an appraisal

-- Try very hard to come in at the requested target value as long as they can justify it.
+- Try very hard to come in at the requested target value as long as they can justify it

-- Be aware, very seldom do I get an appraisal value raised from an appraisal rebuttal.
+- Be aware, very seldom do I get an appraisal value raised from an appraisal rebuttal

-- Almost every time I do an appraisal rebuttal, it comes back at the original appraised value.
+- Almost every time I do an appraisal rebuttal, it comes back at the original appraised value

-- Most sellers will come down on their asking price once they see that the buyer and mortgage company did everything possible in trying to increase the appraised value via appraisal rebuttal.
+- Most sellers will come down on their asking price once they see that the buyer and mortgage company did everything possible in trying to increase the appraised value via appraisal rebuttal

-- Every single mortgage file I had lower appraisal values than the actual purchase price have closed.
+- Every single mortgage file I had lower appraisal values than the actual purchase price have closed

-- Sellers have come down on their asking price to meet the appraised value of subject property .
+- Sellers have come down on their asking price to meet the appraised value of subject property

 Appraisal Review By Mortgage Lenders

-Every conventional and FHA appraisal goes through an appraisal review by the subject property’s mortgage lender’s appraisal review department.
+Every conventional and FHA appraisal goes through an appraisal review by the subject property’s lender’s appraisal review department.
 Low Appraisals In Home Purchase is not the only issue home buyers can run into by lenders.

-- On one situation, the appraisal got red flagged because the comps were too far away and the subject property had five lots.
+- On one situation, the appraisal got red-flagged because the comps were too far away and the subject property had five lots

-- The appraiser had to make multiple adjustments and the mortgage lender will not accept the appraisal without a second appraisal.
+- The appraiser had to make multiple adjustments and the mortgage lender will not accept the appraisal without a second appraisal

-- On this particular case, a field review was ordered where a second appraisal company had to do a drive by appraisal.
+- On this particular case, a field review was ordered where a second appraisal company had to do a drive-by appraisal

-- Luckily, the field review justified the first appraisal and the deal went through.
+Luckily, the field review justified the first appraisal and the deal went through.

 Lender Not Honoring Appraisal

-The second case scenario I had was a case where the appraisal review department of a mortgage lender has slammed the appraised value of a property.
+The second case scenario I had was a case where the appraisal review department of a lender has slammed the appraised value of a property.

 - The appraisal came in at $360,000 but the internal appraisal review underwriter slashed the value to $320,000.

-- They did rejustify it but the lender still deemed the subject property value at $320,000 due to comps being over 5 miles that was used as comparable to the subject property.
+- They did rejustify it but the lender still deemed the subject property value at $320,000 due to comps being over 5 miles that were used as comparable to the subject property

 On this particular deal, the seller and buyer renegotiated the purchase price to $335,000 and the deal ended up closing.

-This BLOG On Low Appraisals In Home Purchase was updated on October 3rd, 2017
+This BLOG On Low Appraisals In Home Purchase was updated on January 12th, 2020